Poultry farming in the United States: Salmonella

 According to ProPublica, the food safety system for poultry in the United States is "ill-equipped to protect consumers or rebuff industry influence."
 The U.S. poultry industry is regulated by the U.S. Department of Agriculture, which has been characterized as toothless and beholden to business interests.
-The USDA does not stop companies from selling poultry contaminated with dangerous strains of salmonella, does not have the power to suspend operations in contaminated plants, and does not have power to order recalls.
-As a consequence, salmonella outbreaks are frequent in the U.S. whereas they have dramatically reduced in comparable European countries over time.
+The USDA does not stop companies from selling poultry contaminated with dangerous strains of Salmonella, does not have the power to suspend operations in contaminated plants, and does not have power to order recalls.
+As a consequence, Salmonella outbreaks are frequent in the U.S. whereas they have dramatically reduced in comparable European countries over time.

 Chlorinated chicken

 In the United States it is common practice for chicken carcasses to be washed with antimicrobial rinses in order to remove harmful bacteria.

 These rinses, containing chlorine dioxide solution, acidified sodium chlorite, trisodium phosphate or peroxyacids, are often referred to as Pathogen Reduction Treatments.
-The process is said to reduce the prevalence of salmonella from 14% to 2%.
-Since 1997, the European Union has refused to permit the import of chicken treated in this way, claiming that it compensates for poor hygiene behaviour elsewhere in the supply chain and disincentivises the poultry industry to put in place proper hygiene practices.
-American negotiators say this is just protectionism.
-It is claimed by opponents of Brexit that this shows how British food safety standards would drop.
-UK International Trade Secretary Liam Fox was said to have suggested that this might be part of a bilateral free trade agreement and was subsequently challenged to eat a chlorine-washed chicken live on camera.
-Steve Baker, formerly a Minister at the Department for Exiting the European Union, said in October 2018 that chlorine-washed chicken was just "clean chicken".
+The process is said to reduce the prevalence of Salmonella from 14% to 2%.
+Since 1997, the European Union has refused to permit the import of chicken treated in this way, claiming that it compensates for poor hygiene behavior earlier in the supply chain and disincentivises in the poultry industry to adopt proper hygiene practices.
+American producers claimed that this was protectionism.

+Antibiotic resistance

+The use of human antibiotics in chickens created antibiotic resistance that has spread to human pathogens and been documented in outbreaks.